dnotes/hiddenwords/README.md

     * Settings for autoplay
     * Audio player controls
   * Style:
-    * Better fonts for presentation
-    * Font choices
     * Themes with background images
-    * Spacing for HiddenWord page
+    * Dynamic spacing for HiddenWord page based on text length
   * UX
     * Transitions for next/prev
     * Fix apply theme to body instead of inner div